Yolandita Monge: Early career

 Blessed with a powerful and versatile vocal range and timbre, Monge started out her career by winning a singing radio contest in 1966 (at the age of eleven).
-For such a young performer, she possessed an innate interpretative delivery well beyond her years that matched established performers of the time.

 Yolandita was discovered by the producer Julio Alers, and later on, made her TV debut on Luis Vigoreaux's show, Luis Vigoreaux Presenta.
 She had a regular section in that show.
 In 1968, she signed with record label Patty Records, which released her first album, named Puerto Rico's Poignant...
 Powerful...
 Incomparable....

 It was "El Estornudo" ("The Sneeze"), and her cover of Italian hit "Vida"' ("Life"), that made her a national star after she released her first album.
 At that young age, Yolandita would perform with legendary Argentinian singer Libertad Lamarque and then sing at the Festival De La Canción Nueva York (New York Song Festival).
 Soon, she found another job on TV, this time on Tommy Muñiz's show, El Show Del Mediodía.

 She followed up with some other hits in Puerto Rico, but then she moved to Mexico, where she signed with Teca Records and had hits such as "Vete de Aqui" ("Get Out of Here"), "Dos Caminos Diferentes" ("Two Different Ways"), "¿Por qué, Papá?" ("Why, Dad?") and "La Voz Del Silencio" ("The Voice of Silence").